JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

     * `-DoPSRule` - Execute [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure).
 Aggregated results are integrated in the HTML output, detailed results (per resource) are exported to CSV
     * `-PSRuleVersion` - Define the PSRule..Rules.Azure PowerShell module version, if undefined then 'latest' will be used
     * `-PSRuleFailedOnly` - PSRule for Azure will only report on failed resource (may save some space/noise). (e.g. `.\pwsh\AzGovVizParallel.ps1 -DoPSRule -PSRuleFailedOnly`)
-  * `-NoPIMEligibility` - Do not report on PIM (Priviledged Identity Management) eligible Role assignments
+  * `-NoPIMEligibility` - Do not report on PIM (Privileged Identity Management) eligible Role assignments

 ### API reference